 Main Route: 40km

 This is a short ride to test the bikes and some elevation gain to test the legs.
 Then a stroll in historically significant Girona, which has a well preserved town centre.

 The cathedral, the old fortifications and the Jewish heritage are the main sights of the city.

 Day Two - Girona loop to Peratallada

 Total Ascent: 1200m

-Today’s loop is at times rolling and at others flat.
-It will take us to the Costa Brava, via a climb, we encounter spectacular sceneries, charming villages like Peratallada and Begur which make this stretch of the Mediterranean coast very attractive.
-Greeks had settled a colony in Empuries twenty-six centuries ago.
+Today’s loop is a mix of rolling and flat terrain.
+It will take us to the Costa Brava via a climb, with spectacular scenic view, through charming villages like Peratallada and Begur which make this stretch of the Mediterranean coast so very attractive.
+The Greeks established a colony in this area at Empuries twenty-six centuries ago.

 Day Three - Girona to Ripoll

 Main Route: 85km